class6x

 • Teachers

-Send a parent-conference summary as a Mote voice note, auto-translated to Spanish — the parent listens on their phone instead of trying to read the email.
+Send a parent-conference summary as a Mote voice note; Mote auto-transcribes, translates to Spanish, and re-synthesises audio — the parent listens in their language on their phone.

 Time